Temporal Score Rescaling for Temperature Sampling in Diffusion and Flow Models: Formulation

 where $\eta_t = {\alpha_t^2}/{\sigma_t^2}$ is the signal-to-noise ratio.
 Note that $k=1.0$ recovers the original score.
 Given a score estimator $\sv_\theta(\xv, t) = \nabla \log~p_t({\xv})$, we can compute the score of $\tilde{p}^k_t$ with the above score rescaling equation and thus sample from $\tilde{p}^k_0$ from the same sampling process.

 \paragraph{Mixture of Gaussians.} We can show that the score ratio relationship (\eqref{score-ratio}) is also a valid approximation if the data distribution is a mixture of \emph{well-separated} isotropic Gaussians.
-Intuitively, when $t$ is close to 0, the modes are far away from each other and only a single Gaussian component dominates for any point in space, making it analogous (locally) to the single Gaussian case above.
-Conversely, when $t$ is close to 1, the distribution converges to pure noise $\mathcal{N}(0, \Iv)$ and the scaling in \ours~is close to 1.
-Together, these ensure that \ours~is a valid approximation to the score for all levels of noise, and we present a detailed proof in \secref{gaussian-mixture-proof}.
+In \secref{gaussian-mixture-proof}, we prove that the expected error between the score computed by \eqref{score-ratio} and the real score are bounded at all timestep $t$.
+On the high level, we derive an exponential bound for small $t$, where the modes are well-separated and only one Gaussian component dominates.
+For large $t$, we derive a polynomial bound based on the intuition that the distributions are similar to pure noise $\mathcal{N}(0, \Iv)$.
+The error vanishes at both ends when $t$ converges to 0 or 1.
+The maximum error at any intermediate $t$ also converges to zero as the modes becoome more separated.
+We also empirically verify these results in \secref{supp:empirical-error}